 Integrate equality of opportunity into all aspects of local authority activity.

-Recruit and value a workforce that reflects the make-up of the community.
+Recruit and value a workforce that reflects the make-up of the community where reasonably practicable, while ensuring that recruitment decisions are based on objective, lawful and job-related criteria..

 Ensure all employees/members understand the values and expectations of the Council and the standards of behaviour that is expected from each of them.